soyoung97/Standard_Korean_GEC/README.md

-This is the official github repository for the paper: [towards standardizing Korean Grammatical Error Correction: Datasets and Annotation](https://arxiv.org/abs/2210.14389)
+This is the official github repository for the paper: [Towards Standardizing Korean Grammatical Error Correction: Datasets and Annotation](https://arxiv.org/abs/2210.14389)

 Code maintained by: [Soyoung Yoon](https://soyoung97.github.io/profile/)

+**  2022.11 Update: We are planning to add a **demo page** which you can simply inference by our pretrained model.
+Please stay tuned! **

 For running the code, consider working on inside the docker image: `msyoon8/korean_gec:minimal` which is uploaded in docker hub.
 The command I used is below: